Spirits of the Dead: Release

 Spirits of the Dead opened in Paris in June 1968.

-Spirits of the Dead was released in Italy on September 12, 1968 in Italy where the film was distributed by P.E.A.
+Spirits of the Dead was released in Italy on 12 September 1968 in Italy where the film was distributed by P.E.A.
 It grossed a total of 512 million Italian lira on its domestic release in Italy.

 Samuel Z. Arkoff offered the producers $200,000 for American International Pictures to have the US and Canadian rights, but was knocked back as Arkoff wanted to cut a scene from the Fellini sequence.
 A year later the producers had not been able to find another buyer so when Arkoff made the same offer they took it.
 The film was released in the United States on July 23, 1969.

 Critical reception

-The film received a mixed critical reception, with the Fellini segment widely regarded as the best of the three.
-Reviewing the picture under its English language title Spirits of the Dead, Vincent Canby of The New York Times wrote that "Toby Dammit, the first new Fellini to be seen here since Juliet of the Spirits in 1965, is marvellous: a short movie but a major one.
+The film received mixed critical reception, with the Fellini segment widely regarded as the best of the three.
+Reviewing the picture under its English language title Spirits of the Dead, Vincent Canby of The New York Times wrote that "Toby Dammit, the first new Fellini to be seen here since Juliet of the Spirits in 1965, is marvelous: a short movie but a major one.
 The Vadim is as over decorated and shrill as a drag ball, but still quite fun, and the Malle, based on one of Poe's best stories, is simply tedious."

-Review aggregator Rotten Tomatoes reports that 86% of 21 critic reviews are positive for the film; the website's consensus reads, "Three auteurs descend on the works of Poe, each putting on a ghoulish show -- adapting The Tomahawk Man's tales of dreams and fright, with Fellini's segment particularly out of sight."
+Review aggregator Rotten Tomatoes reports that 86% of 22 critic reviews are positive for the film; the website's consensus reads, "Three auteurs descend on the works of Poe, each putting on a ghoulish show -- adapting The Tomahawk Man's tales of dreams and fright, with Fellini's segment particularly out of sight."